Barbecue grill: Charcoal

 Charcoal grills use either charcoal briquettes or natural lump charcoal as their fuel source.
 When burned, the charcoal will transform into embers radiating the heat necessary to cook food.

 There is contention among grilling enthusiasts on what type of charcoal is best for grilling.
 Users of charcoal briquettes emphasize the uniformity in size, burn rate, heat creation, and quality exemplified by briquettes.
 Users of all-natural lump charcoal emphasize its subtle smoky aromas, high heat production, and the lack of binders and fillers often present in briquettes.

 There are many different charcoal grill configurations.
 Grills can be square, round, or rectangular, some have lids while others do not, and they may or may not have a venting system for heat control.
 The majority of charcoal grills, however, fall into the following categories:

 Brazier

 The simplest and most inexpensive of charcoal grills, the brazier grill is made of wire and sheet metal and composed of a cooking grid placed over a charcoal pan.
 Usually the grill is supported by legs attached to the charcoal pan.
 The brazier grill does not have a lid or venting system.
 Heat is adjusted by moving the cooking grid up or down over the charcoal pan.
 Even after George Stephen invented the kettle grill in the early 1950s, the brazier grill remained a dominant charcoal grill type for a number of years.
 Brazier grills are available at most discount department stores during the summer.

 Pellet grill

-Pellet grills, also referred to as pellet smokers, are fueled by compressed hardwood pellets (sawdust compressed with vegetable oil or water at approx. 10k psi) that are loaded into a hopper and fed into a fire box at the bottom of the grill via an electric powered auger that is controlled by a thermostat.
-The pellets are lit by an electric ignitor rod that starts the pellets burning and they turn into coals in the firebox once they burn down.
-Most pellet grills are a barrel shape with a square hopper box at the end or side.